 Let us know about the problem.
-For example, a problematic fox getting into the chicken coop, feral deer overgrazing or destroying trees and/or fences, rabbits digging holes in the horse paddock, messy pigeons or any other feral animal issue.
+For example, a pigeon or indian myna infestation in your restaurant or factory, a problematic fox getting into the chicken coop, feral deer overgrazing or destroying trees and/or fences, rabbits digging holes in the horse paddock or any other feral animal issue.

 We do a full risk assessment and compliance check before every contract.
 We use your information to check property zoning, boundaries, and other legal requirements related to us working on your property.
-We also conduct a remote check for geographical hazards or areas of interest for fox, deer, rabbit, bird or other feral animal control.
+Those checks include satellite and aeronautical maps to identify hazards or areas of interest for fox, deer, rabbit, pigeon or other feral animals.

 Once we have completed this stage of the assessment we will contact you to arrange an on-site inspection.

 Upon meeting at your property, we get to know each other before asking for a tour of the impacted areas.
 We conduct another risk assessment and confirm boundaries, observe topography, structures and note the location and type of livestock and domesticated animals/pets.
+On commercial properties or where thermal drone surveying is required, additional risk assessments regarding pedestrian and vehicle access and flight paths are conducted.
 Your knowledge is important to help understand the pest animal movements and behaviour.
 We then conduct our own examinations of those areas to form a strategy.

-Once the risk assessment is complete, we will guide you through our recommended strategies before agreeing on a solution that meets your needs in full.
+Once the risk assessment is complete, we will guide you through our recommended strategies and leave you to make a decision on what course of action to take.

 Once the site assessment is done, if there is no additional information required, we agree on terms of service and the method and complete a contract to satisfy legal authority to work on the property.

-As foxes, deer, rabbits and other invasive pest animals move between properties, it may be beneficial to speak with adjoining neighbours regarding consent to access properties or for permission to operate across boundaries to achieve the best outcome.
+As foxes, deer, rabbits, pigeons other invasive pest animals move between properties, it may be beneficial to speak with adjoining properties regarding consent to access properties or for permission to operate across boundaries to achieve the best outcome.
 If this is required, we have the appropriate forms available.

 A full list of current qualifications, permits, licenses, contract and public liability insurance are carried by the contractor on site and are available for review.